MrD0guito/Pomodoro-project/README.md

-# Pomodoro-project
+# Pomodoro made in python
 A little project.
-Pomodoro made in python
+Its just a pomodoro in python